BergenSoft/smart-nodes/README.md

 ## 5. Long press control

-This control is used to detect a short or a long press.
+This node is used to detect a short or a long press.
-The time can be configured in this control.
+The time can be configured in this node.

 ### **Features:**